bluebirz/bluebirz.github.io/_posts/2025-10-11-try-dbt-part-1.md

 ### <i class="fa-solid fa-magnifying-glass-chart"></i> Analyses

-**Analyses** are SQL select statements files like models but they are not part of the transformation flow.
+**Analyses** are SQL select statement files like models but they are not a part of the transformation flow.
 We can use analyses for ad-hoc queries or data exploration.

 ### <i class="fa-solid fa-vial-circle-check"></i> Tests